apache/fluo-uno/README.md

 Checkout [Muchos] for setting up Fluo's dependencies on multiple machines.

+## Requirements

+Uno requires the following software to be installed on your machine.

+* Java - JDK 8 is required for running Fluo.
+* wget - Needed for `fetch` command to download tarballs.
+* Maven - Only needed if `fetch` command builds tarball from local repo.

+You should also be able to [ssh to localhost without a passphrase][ssh-docs].

 ## Installation

 First, clone the Uno repo on a local disk with enough space to run Hadoop, Accumulo, etc: